ruggeri/tech-notes/randos/bicycles/maintenance-log.md

 ## Maintenance Log

+- 2022-10-11
+  - At some previous date (in August presumably), I removed the toe cages from my bicycle.
+  - I can't decide if I miss them?
+Certainly the look of the bike is cleaner without them.
+But they did give a bit of a sense of security especially while standing on the pedals.
+  - They are pitted with rust, and the straps are all beat up from the years.
+  - I'm going to toss them.
+They were size L in case I ever want them back again.
 - 2022-08-20
   - This morning, I loosened cup-and-cone bearing.
 I also added some more grease to the non-drive side bearings.
 The two changes